-Where cheer athletes, coaches, and parents go to learn all of the things necessary to be a well rounded and injury free cheerleader.
+Where cheer athletes, coaches, and parents go to learn all of the things necessary to be a world class and injury free cheerleader.
 Cheer has evolved and now is the time for athletes to do the same.
-We cover trending topics, interview leaders in the sport, and help you to become the best cheer athlete you can be.
+We cover trending topics, interview leaders in the sport, and give you game changing information so you can HIT ZERO.

 Do you need MORE MALE ATHLETES?
 I know you do...